crashdump/covert/README.md

 * An adversary cannot prove concealed content exists without observing the program's execution during encryption.
 * Portable, without any system dependencies (statically linked binaries).
 * Does not require kernel or userspace filesystems.

+## Algorithms

+Covert uses *scrypt* to hash the passphrases and *AES256-GCM* to encrypt the partitions.

 ## Documentation